th-rtyf-re/chess-dip/RULES.md

 ### Attack strength

-If the [path](#path) of the attack order fails, then the attack strength of the attack order is 0\.
+If the [path](#path) of an *attack order* fails, then the attack strength of the attack order is 0\.
+Otherwise, if the landing square is empty, or if there is no [head-to-head battle](#head-to-head-battle) and the piece on the landing square successfully vacates the square, then the attack strength is 1 plus the number of successful support-move orders otherwise.
+Otherwise, if the piece on the landing square is of the same power, then the attack strength is 0\.
+Otherwise, the attack strength is 1 plus the number of successful support-move orders from pieces that are not of the same power as the piece on the landing square.

+If the [path](#path) of a *travel order* fails, then the attack strength of the travel order is 0\.
 Otherwise, if the landing square is empty, or if there is no [head-to-head battle](#head-to-head-battle) and the piece on the landing square successfully vacates the square, then the attack strength is:

-- 0 if the attacking piece is a pawn
+- ½ if there are no successful support-move orders (this is to allow traveling to empty squares);
-- 1 plus the number of successful support-move orders otherwise.
+- the number of successful support-move orders otherwise.

 Otherwise, if the piece on the landing square is of the same power, then the attack strength is 0\.
-Otherwise, the attack strength is 1 plus the number of successful support-move orders from pieces that are not of the same power as the piece on the landing square.
+Otherwise, the attack strength is the number of successful support-move orders from pieces that are not of the same power as the piece on the landing square.

-The attack strength of a travel order is ½.
-This is to allow traveling to an empty square.

 ### Defend strength

 If the [path](#path) of a move order fails, then the defend strength of the move order is 0\.
 The defend strength of an attack order is 1 plus the number of successful support-move orders.
-The defend strength of a travel order is 0\.
+The defend strength of a travel order is the number of successful support-move orders\.

 ### Prevent strength